Wilderness Safari Tour in Rwanda

 On this exciting 10-day tour lose yourself in this African wilderness Rwanda safari.
 Get to see the Big Five in Akagera, their natural habitat, and later explore Nyungwe and Volcanoes national parks to mingle with the Chimps, gorillas, and other apes.
 If you are a bird lover, Rwanda is the remaining paradise on this planet.
 Carry your checklist, binoculars, and camera because you won't be able to get enough of it.

+The first experience of this wilderness Rwanda safari will be a visit to Akagera National Park.
 Akagera is home to the Big Five animals which include the Lions, Leopards, Elephants, Rhinos, and Buffaloes.
 It is also home to several species of antelopes, birds, and reptiles like crocodiles.

 Nyanza town will take you on a historical tour as you visit the Kings Palace Museum and the Ethnographic Museum.
 You will then drive to Nyungwe, home to more than 360 species of birds, chimpanzees, colobus monkeys, and many other species of apes.
 The Nyungwe Forest is the largest tropical rain forest in Africa.

+This wilderness Rwanda tour will take you to Lake Kivu.
 Lake Kivu has awesome sceneries when you are on your boat ride.
 Watch as the African Fish Eagles and King Fishers go about their fishing escapades besides the local singing fishermen, who are also eager to make a catch.

-The Volcanoes National Park in the Virunga Mountains is home to the endangered mountain gorilla's, and the golden monkey's.
+The Volcanoes National Park in the Virunga Mountains is home to the endangered mountain gorilla's, and the golden monkeys.
 Spread through Rwanda, Uganda, and the DRC, the Virunga's are the only place that you can find gorilla's in the world.
 Spend time with the gentle giants, while also marking as many birds as you possibly can.
 So why not experience this exciting wilderness Rwanda safari?

 On arrival at Kigali International Airport, you will be welcomed to a VIP lounge while we clear your luggage through immigration.
 You will thereafter meet a Palast Tours representative for a short briefing and trip introduction and then transfer on a 15-min drive to the Kigali Serena Hotel for check in.
 Dinner will be on your own arrangements, though we are happy to recommend depending on your arrival time.